Life-support system: Atmosphere

 Outer space life-support systems maintain atmospheres composed, at a minimum, of oxygen, water vapor and carbon dioxide.
 The partial pressure of each component gas adds to the overall barometric pressure.

 However, the elimination of diluent gases substantially increases fire risks, especially in ground operations when for structural reasons the total cabin pressure must exceed the external atmospheric pressure; see Apollo 1.
 Furthermore, oxygen toxicity becomes a factor at high oxygen concentrations.
 For this reason, most modern crewed spacecraft use conventional air (nitrogen/oxygen) atmospheres and use pure oxygen only in pressure suits during extravehicular activity where acceptable suit flexibility mandates the lowest inflation pressure possible.

 Water

 Water is consumed by crew members for drinking, cleaning activities, EVA thermal control, and emergency uses.
-It must be stored, used, and reclaimed (from waste water) efficiently since no on-site sources currently exist for the environments reached in the course of human space exploration.
+It must be stored, used, and reclaimed (from waste water and exhaled water vapor) efficiently since no on-site sources currently exist for the environments reached in the course of human space exploration.
 Future lunar missions may utilize water sourced from polar ices; Mars missions may utilize water from the atmosphere or ice deposits.